mohit-sentieo/ci-poc/docs/general/faq.md

 ## How to keep my project up-to-date with `react-boilerplate`?

-While it's possible to keep your project up-to-date or "in sync" with `react-boilerplate`, it's usually very difficult and therefore ***at your own risk*** and not recommend.
+While it's possible to keep your project up-to-date or "in sync" with `react-boilerplate-logic`, it's usually very difficult and therefore ***at your own risk*** and not recommend.
 You should not need to do it either, as every version you use will be amazing!
 There is a long term goal to make this much easier but no ETA at the moment.